-5.1.2 Extending an Introductory Tenancy
+5.1.1 Extending an Introductory Tenancy

-If there have been minor tenancy breaches during the trial period and the tenant, with or without a package of support, has made a commitment to improving their behaviour and has demonstrated early signs of improvement, the Council may decide to extend the introductory tenancy so it may be assured that the improvements are sustained.

-- Extending an introductory tenancy is a decision that should be made no later than the 6 month tenancy review check, unless a further period is required to establish whether the tenant can satisfactorily manage their tenancy in which a decision will be made no later than 9 months after the start of the tenancy. - An introductory tenancy can only be extended for six months and only once.
+- If there have been minor tenancy breaches during the trial period and the tenant, with or without a package of support, has made a commitment to improving their behaviour and has demonstrated early signs of improvement, the Council may decide to extend the introductory tenancy so it may be assured that the improvements are sustained. - Extending an introductory tenancy is a decision that should be made no later than the 6 month tenancy review check, unless a further period is required to establish whether the tenant can satisfactorily manage their tenancy in which a decision will be made no later than 9 months after the start of the tenancy. - An introductory tenancy can only be extended for six months and only once.
 The trial period will be monitored very carefully so that a decision can be taken whether to terminate the tenancy or allow it to convert to a full secure tenancy at the end of the extended period.

-5.1.3 Terminating an Introductory Tenancy
+5.1.2 Terminating an Introductory Tenancy

-- Action to terminate a tenancy can be taken at any time. - A decision to terminate a tenancy should take into account the prospects for the tenancy to be recovered and conducted in a satisfactory manner.
-If there are signs of recovery, consideration should be given to an extension rather than termination. - Termination should be considered if it is clear that the tenancy conditions are being breached and that termination is proportionate to that breach.
-An example of the types of breaches that could lead to termination are: - Proven non-occupation with significant belief that the tenant does not intend to return to the property or has failed to return. - Rent arrears where the tenant has failed to pay rent regularly or failed to maintain repayment agreements; and / or failed to co-operate with the appropriate benefits department in making claims for any relevant benefits. - Anti-social behaviour where the tenant has engaged in serious anti-social behaviour that threatens the safety and security of the property and neighbours, or persistent minor breaches of tenancy. - Failing to engage where the tenant has been identified as committing minor breaches of tenancy but has failed to engage with Housing Services staff, or other support networks to improve their behaviour.
+- Action to terminate a tenancy can be taken at any time. - Termination should be considered if it is clear that the tenancy conditions are being breached and that termination is proportionate to that breach.
+An example of the types of breaches that could lead to termination are: - Proven non-occupation with significant belief that the tenant does not intend to return to the property or has failed to return. - Rent arrears where the tenant has failed to pay rent regularly or failed to maintain repayment agreements; and/ or failed to co-operate with the appropriate benefits department in making claims for any relevant benefits.

+- Anti-Social Behaviour where the tenant has engaged in serious antisocial behaviour that threatens the safety and security of the property and neighbours, or persistent minor breaches of tenancy. - Failing to engage where the tenant has been identified as committing minor breaches of tenancy but has failed to engage with Housing Services staff, or other support networks to improve their behaviour.

-- The above list is not exhaustive, but the general principles should be that extension is preferred to termination if there are real prospects of improvement and subject to taking account of the safety and comfort of the wider community. - A decision to terminate rather than extend can be taken if there have been substantial tenancy breaches at any time during the trial period, or as part of the 6 month review there is evidence of poor conduct throughout the trial period that has been raised with the tenant and there has not been a satisfactory improvement in their behaviour.
+The above list is not exhaustive, but the general principles should be that extension is preferred to termination if there are real prospects of improvement so that the tenancy will be conducted in a satisfactory manner and subject to taking account of the safety and comfort of the wider community.

+A decision to terminate rather than extend can be taken if there have been substantial tenancy breaches at any time during the trial period, or as part of the 6 month review there is evidence of poor conduct throughout the trial period that has been raised with the tenant and there has not been a satisfactory improvement in their behaviour.